p4stoboy/Easy_Slots/README.md

 - 5 pay lines (3 horizontal, 2 diagonal).

-- 5 symbols (this is arbitrary, the symbol and reel sets can be mutated on the fly and new payout coefficients derived from LP implementation.
+- 5 symbols (this is arbitrary, the symbol and reel sets can be mutated on the fly and new payout coefficients derived from LP implementation).

 - RTP @ 0.9 which can also be adjusted and new coefficients derived.